ClickHouse/metabase-clickhouse-driver/README.md

 docker run -d -p 3000:3000 --name my-metabase my-metabase-with-clickhouse:v0.0.1
 ```

-or use with Docker compose, for example:
+or use it with Docker compose, for example:

 ```yaml
 version: '3.8'